 Yahoo DFS Review of Contest Types

-Yahoo DFS offers traditionally contest types such as Guaranteed to Run, 50/50s, Head to Heads and as most of us are well aware, Leagues.
+Yahoo DFS offers traditionally contest types such as Guaranteed to Run, 50/50s, Head to Heads and as most of us are well aware, season-long leagues.

-You won’t find exotic anything on Yahoo DFS, but you’ll certainly find all of the major sports offered such as NFL, NBA, MLB, NHL, Golf and Soccer.
+You won’t find exotic anything on Yahoo DFS as you might on DraftKings and FanDuel, but you’ll certainly find all of the major sports offered such as NFL, NBA, MLB, NHL, Golf and Soccer.

 Yahoo DFS Review of Entry Limits